 Lesson 4: Know the rules, and follow the rules

-An important lesson we can learn from the lock-down is that there are always people who either don’t know what the rules are, or simply choose not to follow them.
+An important lesson we can learn from the lockdown is that there are always people who either don’t know what the rules are or simply choose not to follow them.
 Of course, some were not happy with the rules, and some would argue that there were times when disobeying the rules was necessary.
 However, in the context of cyber-security, it only takes one seemingly harmless act of disobedience to bring the entire company network to its knees.

 Viruses spread quickly and in ways that we can’t predict, hence why citizens around the world were advised to stay at home.
-In situations where that was not possible, they were advised to wear a mask, maintain a distance of at least two metres between themselves and other members of the public, and wash their hands regularly – using sanitizer where possible.
+In situations where that was not possible, they were advised to wear a mask, maintain a distance of at least two meters between themselves and other members of the public, and wash their hands regularly – using sanitizer where possible.

 Many of these protocols are relevant to protecting ourselves against cyber-attacks.
-For example, in context of work-related activities, employees should be advised to only interact and share information with people within their organization – ideally with people who they have a direct relationship with.
+For example, in the context of work-related activities, employees should be advised to only interact and share information with people within their organization – ideally with people who they have a direct relationship with.
 Employees should be advised against opening or forwarding emails that might contain malware.

 Another lesson we can draw from the social distancing guidelines relates to network segmentation.
 Network segmentation is the process of dividing a network into smaller, isolated sections.
 One of the main benefits of isolating network traffic is damage control, in that it helps to prevent attacks from spreading from one system to another.
 Likewise, if one of the network segments were to be compromised, it gives the administrator time to figure out what has happened and respond accordingly.

 In the context of keeping our systems and data secure, it is important that we always wear a mask.
-In other words, we should ensure that all devices have the appropriate anti-virus tools installed on them, and that all servers (and devices) have a firewall and some sort of threat detection solution in place.
+In other words, we should ensure that all devices have the appropriate anti-virus tools installed on them and that all servers (and devices) have a firewall and some sort of threat detection solution in place.
 In the case of preventing both the spread of coronavirus and potentially malicious applications, the zero-trust methodology applies, which essentially stipulates that organizations shouldn’t automatically trust anything inside or outside its perimeters.

 Lesson 5: The threat landscape is always changing

 Few people expected there to be different strains/mutations of the coronavirus.
 It was naturally assumed that once a vaccine had been found, and enough citizens had received the jab, the virus would eventually start to disappear.
-A common misconception held by organizations is that once they have identified, contained and eradicated a security incident, the problem is effectively solved and thus, doesn’t require any further attention.
+A common misconception held by organizations is that once they have identified, contained, and eradicated a security incident, the problem is effectively solved and thus, doesn’t require any further attention.

 However, just like a virus that is able to mutate, cyber-criminals are constantly changing their tactics in order to gain access to our networks.
 In some cases, they will install a backdoor, which they can use to gain access to the network at a later date.

-Now, with AI being used to create super-viruses which are able to mutate in order to evade even the most sophisticated anti-malware solutions, it has never been so important to ensure that we stay ahead of the curve, install patches in a timely manner, and leverage the latest and greatest threat detection technologies on the market.
+Now, with AI being used to create super-viruses that are able to mutate in order to evade even the most sophisticated anti-malware solutions, it has never been so important to ensure that we stay ahead of the curve, install patches in a timely manner, and leverage the latest and greatest threat detection technologies on the market.